-But the thing to remember is that you are not alone: Many resources are available to help with career research and college planning.
+Many resources are available to help high school students with career research and college planning.
 School counselors are your go-to source of current information on employment and colleges.
 Taking a little time to meet with a school counselor can mean a lot of help with job ideas, assessments to gauge your career interests, vocational/technical schools and much more.
 Your school or local library is another helpful free resource for your future plans.

 California State PTA and ScholarShare are teaming up to raise awareness about the importance of saving for college.
 Here are a few steps you can take to develop a college savings road map for your child:

 Start Small and Early